 Updated March 19, 2020.
 The novel coronavirus (COVID-19) that originated in Wuhan, China last December continues to spread.
-In the U.S., as of March 19, there have been 10,442 confirmed cases reported by the Centers for Disease Control and Prevention across 49 states and District of Columbia.
+In the U.S., as of March 19, there have been 10,442 confirmed cases reported by the Centers for Disease Control and Prevention across 49 states and the District of Columbia.
 And in local Kansas City news, health officials in Kansas have confirmed 22 cases of COVID-19 and 24 in Missouri.

-Given the heightened awareness of this we are addressing common questions and offering proactive steps that you can take now.
+Given the heightened awareness of this, we are addressing common questions and offering proactive steps that you can take now.

 How is COVID-19 Spread?

 The coronavirus is transmitted from one person to another through respiratory droplets and infected surfaces.
 Respiratory droplets expelled by an infected individual when sneezing or coughing may travel up to six feet and land in the mouths or noses of nearby people or possibly inhaled into the lungs.
-While data isn’t available yet as to how long the coronavirus can live on surfaces, based on previous similar diseases, it is estimated one could become infected from touching a contaminated surface up to two days after initial contamination and then touching the eyes, nose or mouth.
+While data isn’t available yet as to how long the coronavirus can live on surfaces, based on previous similar diseases, it is estimated one could become infected from touching a contaminated surface up to two days after initial contamination and then touching the eyes, nose, or mouth.

 What are the Symptoms of COVID-19?

-The CDC says the main symptoms are fever, cough and shortness of breath.
+The CDC says the main symptoms are fever, cough, and shortness of breath.
 Symptoms of COVID-19 appear in as few as two days or as long as 14 days after exposure.
 The University of California San Francisco (UCSF), detailed the progression of the illness.
 Initial symptoms are mild and flu-like with a fever.
 While some recover after the initial symptoms, others go on to develop more severe symptoms.

 How Do I Prepare My Business for a Coronavirus Outbreak?